 - Keyword cannibalization

-How do you find your competitors' best pages?
-You can head to the SEMrush Organic Research tool and enter the URL of a competitor.
+How do you find your competitors’ best pages?
+You can use Semrush’s Organic Research tool and enter the URL of a competitor.

 This will show you the site’s estimated organic traffic and a general overview of performance, but you want to dive deeper here.

-Open the 'Pages' tab on this screen and sort by traffic and you'll see which pages are organically performing the best on this domain.
+Open the ‘Pages’ tab on this screen and sort by traffic, and you’ll see which pages are organically performing on this domain.